ashyfox/arknights_ost_downloader/README.md

 - Add the timeout connection and retry function
 - Add the counter in the multiprocess to count the songs and album
 - Fix the tool use un Windows will be false because the album name have the space in the last
+- Add the delay in every download active

 ### Falsed to accomplish